st01c/st01c.github.io/_pages/about.md

 "Generative Adversarial Copy Machines" forthcoming in a special issue on AI, in [_Culture Machine_](https://culturemachine.net/submissions/cfpmachineintelligencesincontext2021/)

-#### \_recent:
+#### \_past:

-“‘Chaotic Lawful’: Teaching Videogames in a Licensing and Permissions Lacuna” (with Darshana Jayemanne), _Journal of Cinema and Media Studies_ (special issue: 'Copyright Issues in the COVID-19 Pandemic;' edited by Kirsten Thompson and Brendan Kredell) (2021) [read here](https://quod.lib.umich.edu/j/jcms/18261332.0060.709/--chaotic-lawful-teaching-digital-games-in-a-licensing?rgn=main;view=fulltext)
+“‘Chaotic Lawful’: Teaching Videogames in a Licensing and Permissions Lacuna” (with Darshana Jayemanne), _Journal of Cinema and Media Studies_ (special issue: 'Copyright Issues in the COVID-19 Pandemic;' edited by Kirsten Thompson and Brendan Kredell) (2021) [Read here](https://quod.lib.umich.edu/j/jcms/18261332.0060.709/--chaotic-lawful-teaching-digital-games-in-a-licensing?rgn=main;view=fulltext)

 “Rethinking Affordance,” a special issue of [_Media Theory_](http://journalcontent.mediatheoryjournal.org/index.php/mt/issue/view/4), co-edited with Ashley Scarlett (Alberta University of the Arts, Calgary/CAN).
 Documentation and contributions linked to an exhibition and symposium on the same topic, organised at Akademie Solitude, Stuttgart/Germany (May/June 2018), can be found on [Schloss-Post][1].